cypypccpy/cypypccpy-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 YuanPei Chen is a junior of Intelligence Construction at the South China University of Technology.
-His research interests include Robotics, 3D perception, Reinforcement Learning and SLAM.
+His research interests include Robotics, Imitation Learning, Reinforcement Learning and Sim-to-Real Transfer.
 He is a member of the SCUT Robotic Laboratory, which develops automatic robots, systems of the manipulation, and robotics perception.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Curricula_Vitae.pdf" "newtab" >}}CV{{< /staticref >}}.